Glenn Gruenhagen: Opposition to vaccine mandates

 On January 5, 2023, Gruenhagen and other Republican state lawmakers spoke at a rally opposing the COVID-19 vaccine and workplace mandates requiring employees to receive it.
 Gruenhagen had previously spoken in support of a bill that would have banned COVID-19 vaccine mandates, required the state to create a "vaccine bill of rights", and set additional requirements regarding the sources of vaccine information medical providers give patients.

 Senate File 517

 Later that month, Gruenhagen introduced Senate File 517, a bill that would require school districts to "provide instruction to students in grades 9 to 12 exploring the contrast between the scientific facts on how sickness, disease, pain, suffering, and death relate to the existence of complex living organisms, and how sickness, disease, pain, suffering, and death are a consequence imposed by the Creator of complex living organisms."

+"Trump derangement syndrome" bill

+On March 17, 2025, Gruenhagen was one of the five Republican authors of a bill, SF2589, that would designate "Trump Derangement Syndrome" as an officially recognized mental illness in Minnesota.

 Personal life

 Gruenhagen and his wife Emily have been married since 1975 and have lived in Glencoe since 1978.
 They have three children.
 Gruenhagen is a member of the American Legion and the Glencoe Rotary Club.
 He owns and operates Gruenhagen Insurance and Financial Services.